jo20244/Project-1/README.md

 ├── signup.html           # Signup page
 ├── newsletter.html       # Newsletter page
 ├── css/
-│   └── styles.css
+│   └── styles.css        # Styling file for Home and the main style of the full webpage │   └── gallery.css       # Styling file created to apply specific styling on Gallery so, that it does affect the other pages or the website
-│   └── gallery.css
+│   └── newsletter.css    # Styling file created to apply specific styling on Newsletter so, that it does affect the other pages or the website
-│   └── newsletter.css
+│   └── signup.css        # Styling file created to apply specific styling on Signup so, that it does affect the other pages or the website
-│   └── signup.css
+│   └── success.css       # Styling file created to apply specific styling on Signup Success so, that it does affect the other pages or the website
-│   └── success.css
+│   └── newsletter-success.css   # Styling file created to apply specific styling on Newsletter Success so, that it does affect the other pages or the website
-│   └── newsletter-success.css
+├── images/               # Folder for images used in the gallery, and homepage.
+Relative paths of this folder have been used on the Homepage and Gallery
-├── images/               # Folder for images used in the gallery, homepage │   └── ...
+│   └── ...
 ├── README.md             # Project documentation

-Contributing
+## Contributing
 Feel free to contribute to this project by submitting issues or pull requests.
 Follow the standard GitHub flow for contributions:

-Fork the repository.
+1. Fork the repository.
-Create a new branch (git checkout -b feature-branch).
+2. Create a new branch (git checkout -b feature-branch).
-Commit your changes (git commit -m 'Add feature').
+3. Commit your changes (git commit -m 'Add feature').
-Push to the branch (git push origin feature-branch).
+4. Push to the branch (git push origin feature-branch).
-Open a pull request.
+5. Open a pull request.

 License
 This project is licensed under the Code Institute License.
 See the LICENSE file for more details.